tp2750/MusicalPlaying.jl/docs/src/sounds.md

 So the Note encodes the abstract musical information about pich, duration and loudness.
 The Tuning turns this into frequency.
-The instrument describes how to actually render the tone: it is
+The instrument describes how to actually render the tone: it is a function takin a tone (including duration), tempo (bpm) and a starting time, and returns a function that can be sampled over the time interval
-* a periodic function (tone generator)
-* an envelope
-* effects to apply before enforcing the envelope

 The simples instrument is just a sine function, but with an envelope extending the playing to it reaches 0.